PrayujaTeli/Blog/Git.md

 #### Cons:<br/>
 1. History can become intensely polluted by lots of merge commits because multiple people are working on the same branch in parallel.<br/>
 2. Visual charts of your repository can become a mess.<br/>
-3. Debugging using git bisect can become harder.<br/>

 #### How to do it<br/>
 Merge the master branch into the feature branch using the checkout and merge commands.<br/>